Lane admitted his crime but didn't offer a reason

 His behavior at his sentencing hearing shocked and outraged

 T.J.
-Lane didn’t belong to any particular clique in the schools he attended.
+Lane didn’t belong to any particular clique in the schools he attended, fellow students said.
 Those who knew him described him as quiet, someone who was guarded and rarely spoke about his tumultuous family life.

-But they never would have thought that he’d turn out a killer – walking up to a table in the cafeteria of Ohio’s Chardon High School with a .22-caliber gun and pumping 10 rounds at students he picked randomly.
+But they never would have thought that he’d be described as a killer – until Monday, when students say they saw Lane walk up to a table in the cafeteria of Ohio’s Chardon High School with a gun.

 Three students – Demetrius Hewlin, 16; Daniel Parmertor, 16; and Russell King Jr., 17 – died.